jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 #### ...Stack/Cabal
 As mentioned in the intro, getting all your tools to work properly can be very finicky, since the tools and your project all need to be compiled with the same version of GHC.
-Getting it tooling working for a single project can be tricky, let alone if you have multiple projects that have different versions of GHC.
+This is true for individual projects, but it gets a lot worse if you have multiple projects requiring different versions of GHC.
 Haskell.nix makes this a non-issue.

 #### ..."Pure" Nix
-Haskell.nix basically automatically takes care of everything you need to do when setting up a Haskell project in Nix.
+As nice as Nix is, setting up a Haskell project and development environment in Nix can get very involved.
-Look at any of the myriad Haskell + Nix tutorials to see how involved that can get.
+Haskell.nix standardizes, streamlines, and automates the entire process, allowing you to focus on writing Haskell instead of Nix.

 ## Setup